When a Coroner investigates a death or a fire or explosion, the court gathers a range of documents. The

 In some cases we need to contact the Senior next of kin to let them know we have received a request for information and ask if they have any concerns with documents being released.
 We will consider these concerns before deciding whether to release the documents.

-Fees for accessing coronial documents are the same as those set out in Schedule 1 of the Civil Procedure Regulation 2012.
+Fees for accessing coronial documents are set out in the Civil Procedure Amendment (Fees) Regulation 2020.

 If you cannot afford to pay the fees, you may apply to have the fees waived or postponed.
 For more information, see the